openshift/aws-account-operator/README.md

 	 name:{Legal Entity Name}
 ```

-*awsCredentialSecret* holds the name and namespace of the credentials created for the accountClaim
+*awsCredentialSecret* holds the name and namespace of the secret with the credentials created for the accountClaim

 ### 3.3.3.
 Status